Evolutionary psychology: Mating

 Women are generally more selective when choosing mates, especially under long-term mating conditions.
 However, under some circumstances, engaging in multiple sexual relationships can provide benefits to women as well, such as fertility insurance, trading up to better genes, reducing the risk of inbreeding, and insurance protection of her offspring.

 Due to male paternity uncertainty, sex differences have been found in the domains of sexual jealousy.
-Females generally react more adversely to emotional infidelity and males will react more to sexual infidelity.
-This particular pattern is predicted because the costs involved in mating for each sex are distinct.
-Women, on average, should prefer a mate who can offer resources (e.g., financial, commitment), thus, a woman risks losing such resources with a mate who commits emotional infidelity.
+Females generally react more adversely to emotional infidelity, and males will react more to sexual infidelity.
+This pattern is predicted because mating costs differ between the sexes.
+Women, on average, should prefer a mate who can offer resources (e.g., financial, commitment); thus, a woman risks losing such resources when a mate commits emotional infidelity.
 Men, on the other hand, are never certain of the genetic paternity of their children because they do not bear the offspring themselves.
-This suggests that for men sexual infidelity would generally be more aversive than emotional infidelity because investing resources in another man's offspring does not lead to the propagation of their own genes.
+This suggests that for men, sexual infidelity would generally be more aversive than emotional infidelity because investing resources in another man's offspring does not lead to the propagation of their own genes.

-Another interesting line of research is that which examines women's mate preferences across the ovulatory cycle.
+Another interesting line of research examines women's mate preferences across the ovulatory cycle.
 The theoretical underpinning of this research is that ancestral women would have evolved mechanisms to select mates with certain traits depending on their hormonal status.
 Known as the ovulatory shift hypothesis, the theory posits that, during the ovulatory phase of a woman's cycle (approximately days 10–15 of a woman's cycle), a woman who mated with a male with high genetic quality would have been more likely, on average, to produce and bear a healthy offspring than a woman who mated with a male with low genetic quality.
-These putative preferences are predicted to be especially apparent for short-term mating domains because a potential male mate would only be offering genes to a potential offspring.
-This hypothesis allows researchers to examine whether women select mates who have characteristics that indicate high genetic quality during the high fertility phase of their ovulatory cycles.
+These putative preferences are expected to be especially apparent in short-term mating domains because a potential male mate would offer only genes to a potential offspring.
+This hypothesis allows researchers to examine whether women select mates with characteristics indicative of high genetic quality during the high fertility phase of their ovulatory cycles.
 Indeed, studies have shown that women's preferences vary across the ovulatory cycle.
 In particular, Haselton and Miller (2006) showed that highly fertile women prefer creative but poor men as short-term mates.
 Creativity may be a proxy for good genes.
-Research by Gangestad et al. (2004) indicates that highly fertile women prefer men who display social presence and intrasexual competition; these traits may act as cues that would help women predict which men may have, or would be able to acquire, resources.
+Research by Steven Gangestad in 2004 indicates that highly fertile women prefer men who display social presence and intrasexual competition; these traits may act as cues that help women predict which men may have, or be able to acquire, resources.